kinow/kinoshita.eti.br/_posts/2018-10-25-what-the-weather-forecast-looks-like-in-sao-paulo-brazil.md

 ---
-title: What the weather forecast looks like in Sao Paulo, Brazil
-time: '19:34:11'
-author: kinow
+date: 2018-10-25 19:34:11 +1300
+layout: post
 tags:
 - numerical weather forecast
 - weather forecast
+title: What the weather forecast looks like in Sao Paulo, Brazil
 ---

 I grew up watching the weather forecast in Sao Paulo, Brazil.
 Where it is